HasnaaElid/HasnaaElidrissi.github.io/projects/Efficient-Fine-Tuning-for-motion-Classification.md

 ## Summary
 Using the **GoEmotions** dataset of Reddit comments, this project compares **Full Fine-Tuning** and **Parameter-Efficient Fine-Tuning (PEFT)** via **LoRA adapters** on a multi-label emotion classification task.
-The analysis quantifies trade-offs between performance, efficiency, and calibration—demonstrating that LoRA achieves near-parity with full fine-tuning while updating less than 10% of parameters.
+The analysis quantifies trade-offs between performance, efficiency, and calibration demonstrating that LoRA achieves near-parity with full fine-tuning while updating less than 10% of parameters.

 ---